JNSStudios/ToonTuber-Player/README.md

 When a tuber is loaded, all the images are imported and organized into Animation objects, which are then further organized into Canned Animation objects and Expression Sets.
 The exact structure of each type is described below, as well as how they are represented within the JSON file.
 You can use these JSON representations to build your own by copying and pasting it in, and by referencing the "referenceTuber.json" file

 # Animation objects
-- *frames*                (path(s) to PNG(s) or a GIF.
-You can have a single PNG, a sequence of PNGs, or a GIF.)
+- *frames*:                path(s) to a single PNG, a sequence of PNGs, or a GIF.
 ![](https://github.com/JNSStudios/ToonTuber-Player/blob/main/assets/pngsequenceEx.png)
 ![](https://github.com/JNSStudios/ToonTuber-Player/blob/main/assets/gifEx.png)

-- *frames per second*     (the framerate at which the images should be played.
-If you're using a GIF, the framerate will be taken from that, but it is still recommended to enter the framerate manually just to be safe)
+- *frames per second*:     the framerate at which the images should be played.
+If you're using a GIF, the framerate will be taken from that, but it is still recommended to enter the framerate manually just to be safe

-- *locking*               (if this is set to **true**, the animation **must** finish playing before a different animation can be played.
-This is recommended for Transition animations, but can be enabled for any.)
+- *locking*:               if this is set to **true**, the animation **must** finish playing before a different animation can be played.
+This is recommended for Transition animations, but can be enabled for any.

     (**JSON**):
     ```